airrobe/magento-extension/README.md

   bin/magento setup:upgrade
   bin/magento cache:flush
 ```

 - Change your git root to the `src/app/code/AirRobe/TheCircularWardrobe` directory [Change VCS project root](https://intellij-support.jetbrains.com/hc/en-us/community/posts/115000087244-Change-VCS-project-root)
   - or remove the .git directory from the docker-magento directory [How to change Git root directory?](https://stackoverflow.com/questions/66969576/how-to-change-git-root-directory).
 - You can find the Magento Admin login details in the file `env/magento.env`
-- Submit any changes in a PR to the php82-magento246 branch
+- Submit a Pull Request and our maintainers will respond as soon as possible